gustavorochaduck/discord_report/README.md

 # Way you make this python project?
 I 72mrduck have this idea to reporting or to sand a mensage way dont ned a grafic interface to use and i use chatgpt to make de base of the python code.
 # Configuration and setigs
+To configurate this program to discord you need to creat a bot.
+You can creat in this link:

+You need to type this comand: pip install discord.py Open the code and put your bot token and the chanel ID New can you use this program

 I use discord developer, if you want to modificate, you need read this page: https://discord.com/developers/docs/topics/oauth2